Most search optimization for blog posts revolves around non-technical aspects.

 If you’re no longer willing to have a page on your website, then 301 redirect it to a relevant and updated one.

-You should also pay special attention to the pages that show a 404 error code (found through Google Webmaster Tools and Screaming Frog in point 1).
+You should also pay special attention to the pages that show a 404 error code (found through Google Search Console and Screaming Frog in point 1).

 They might be your website pages that: